Skip to main content

 Why the first 90 days drive churn

 Most churn happens in the first 90 days.
 Customers who never activate — never complete onboarding, never use the core feature, never invite a teammate — almost always cancel.
-Tracking "time to first value" and "activation rate" gives you early warning signal on lifetime retention.
+Tracking "time to first value" and "activation rate" gives you early-warning signal on lifetime retention.
 The most impactful churn-reduction work is usually onboarding improvement, not save-desk heroics at cancellation time.

 Voluntary vs involuntary churn